robocomp/robocomp/doc/using_github.md

-#Maintaining your own repository of components
+#Maintaining your own repository of components in GitHub

 We recommend that you create a repository for your components (i.e. *mycomponents* directory in the example before) in your GitHub account (or other similar site) and pull/clone it in *~/robocomp/components* whenever yo need it.
 For example, if your GitHub account is *myaccount*, first log in with your browser and create a new repository named *mycomponents" following this instructions: